ristotoldsep/expenses-tracker-saas/README.md

 # Expenses Tracker SaaS App

-This is a NextJS app for tracking your expenses as a SaaS.
-Created with Next, TypeScript, TailwindCSS, Prisma for ORM, SQLite for DB.
-Payments possible through Stripe.
+## This is a full-stack NextJS app for tracking your expenses as a SaaS.

+### Used tools:

+* NextJS
+* TypeScript
+* TailwindCSS
+* Prisma for ORM - database interactions & migrations
+* SQLite for DB
+* Kinde for authentication
+* Stripe for payments
+* PostHog for analytics and heatmaps
+* Ngrok for local Stripe payment testing